-Samsung Galaxy NX camera packs Jelly Bean and LTE, ATIV Q slider outed with Android and Windows 8Alex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy NX camera packs Jelly Bean and LTE, ATIV Q slider outed with Android and Windows 8Alex Wagner - Editorial Director of News and Content

 Samsung has introduced a number of new Galaxy-branded products in recent weeks, including the Galaxy S 4 Active, Galaxy S 4 mini and Galaxy S 4 Zoom.
 Apparently the company still had room up its sleeve for a few more new devices, though, as Samsung today announced the new Galaxy NX camera and a pair of ATIV tablets.

 First up is the Galaxy NX, an Android 4.2 Jelly Bean-powered camera with interchangeable lenses.
 The Galaxy NX packs a 20.3-megapixel APS-C CMOS sensor, ISO of up to 25,600 and a built-in pop-up flash.
 Samsung says that there are a number of interchangeable lenses for Galaxy NX users to choose from, including pancake lenses, fisheyes, and longer prime and zoom lenses.
 Galaxy NX owners also have the option of capturing 3D images and video using Samsung's 45mm 2D/3D lens and the True 3D Creator feature of the NX.

 Rounding out the Galaxy NX's spec list is a 4.8-inch HD LCD touchscreen, 1.6GHz quad-core processor, 16GB storage, microSD slot, 2GB RAM and a 4,360mAh battery powering the whole package.
 As far as connectivity goes, the Galaxy NX will be available with 42Mbps HSPA+ and 4G LTE support, depending on the market.